OpenDSA/OpenDSA/RST/en/Glossary.rst

    decision problem
       A problem whose output is either "YES" or "NO".

+   deep copy
+      Copying the actual content of a :term:`pointee`.

    degree
       In :term:`graph` terminology, the degree for a :term:`vertex` is its number of :term:`neighbors <neighbor>`.